canonical/opensearch-operator/docs/how-to/deploy/deploy-on-lxd.md

 juju status
 ```

-As a result, you should see the `opensearch` application in a blocked state with the message `Missing TLS relation with this cluster`.
+You should see the `opensearch` application in a blocked state with the message `Missing TLS relation with this cluster`.
 Charmed OpenSearch requires TLS encryption.
-Continue with [How to manage TLS encryption](how-to-enable-tls-encryption) to complete the setup.
+To complete the setup, continue with [How to manage TLS encryption](how-to-enable-tls-encryption).